 - FIT Fruit and Vegetable Wash: There are MANY fruit and vegetable washes on the grocery store shelves now, but I use FIT because it's the only one I've seen that is certified organic and, a silly detail that has somehow become important, the spray bottle shape and size fits better under my sink, if you know what I mean.
 Full disclosure: FIT's creator is a friend, but I don't get the product for free; I always buy it myself!

-- SCRUBBER: To scrub vegetables, I use this regular kitchen scrubbing sponge.
+- SCRUBBER: To scrub vegetables, I actually skip the dedicated "vegetable brush" for the much more effective regular ol' kitchen scrubbing sponge.
 I keep it dedicated to vegetables and mushrooms because you don't want to use the one that gets soapy and touches dirty dishes.
 There are special brushes and cloths on the WOUG at BedBath and Beyond (Wall of Useless Gadgets) but I find the sponge the most effective and easiest to handle, not to mention least annoying to acquire.

 - PEELER: I have to use a vegetable peeler with a sizable handle and good grip because, like mentioned above, everything is slippery with water from washing everything.